 The Chinese goral lives in the steep slopes of wooded mountains in east-central China.
 Most commonly, they live at 3,000 to 8,000 feet but they have been seen at much higher altitudes.
 The Manchurian goral lives in northern China and Korea, and other subspecies live in northern India and southern China to Nepal.

-They browse on leaves, twigs, shrubs and nuts in the winter and during the summer they may graze on grasses.
-As a ruminant with a four-chambered stomach, they chew their cud and obtain the maximum nutrition from their diet.
+They browse on leaves, twigs, shrubs, and nuts in the winter; during the summer, they may graze on grasses.
+As a ruminant with a four-chambered stomach, they chew their cud to obtain maximum nutrition from their diet.

 Chinese gorals are built for climbing and jumping.
-They have a stout body and weigh from 48 to 77 pounds.
-Their wooly undercoat with long, coarse guard hairs is well suited for life in a cold climate.
-Their summer coat is shorter and thinner.
+Body length is three to four feet long, and they are two feet tall at the shoulder.
+They weigh between 50 and 70 pounds.
+Males have larger horns than females at seven to nine inches in length.
+Their woolly undercoats along with with long, coarse guard hairs make them well suited for life in a cold climate.
+Their summer coats are shorter and thinner.
 Males have a short, semi-erect mane and longer conical horns that those seen in the females (9 inches in the males and 7.5 inches in the females).
 The piercing horns are capable of inflicting great damage to their opponents.
+Lifespan is about 15 years.